sardatalab/BGD-MPO-Microsimulation/README.md

 # BGD-MPO-Microsimulation
-This repository hosts the microsimulation for Bangladesh used for the World Bank Macro Poverty Outlook.
+This repository hosts the macro-microsimulation for Bangladesh.
+It was developed by the South Asia Region Statistics and Data Team